mukul273/SpringBoot-Kafka/README.md

 7. Remember to read about the group(s) in kafka, very useful information https://cwiki.apache.org/confluence/display/KAFKA/Consumer+Group+Example

+8. To delete the msgs from producer seq 0 | ./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic Kafka_Example_json
+replace the number after seq to delete those number of msgs.
+Msgs after that number will be retained.
+Before that number will be deleted from queue.

 My code uses lombok to avoid biler plate code.

 There is active information in the code for your information.